apleroy/AlexaSkillsProject/README.md

 * Alexa will give a word of the day, its part of speech, definition, and an example.
 Alexa will then prompt the user to repeat the word.

 * Alexa will continue with additional words with "Get Another Word".

+##About the Web App

+* EloquencyApp.com is under construction.
+The current azure web site (http://alexaskillprojectwebapp.azurewebsites.net/) has a basic UI for administrator login to add words.